kfachikov/QUIZZZZ/docs/agendas/meeting6.md

 ## Closing
 - Choose the next chairperson and notetakers.
-  - Chairperson —
+  - Chairperson — Kaloyan
-  - Notetakers —
+  - Notetakers —  Julius and Monica